What's got everyone talking in the nutrition world? Meat.

 I live in Canada, so our food is different, right?

 Most of us in North America eat way too much meat.
 Any one who tells you we don't get enough protein does not have the facts straight.
-A healthy person with a reasonable amount of daily exercise does not need daily meat AND protein shakes in addition to all the other meals in order to reach their daily target, unless they are having major digestive issues.
+A healthy person with a reasonable amount of daily exercise does not need daily meat AND protein shakes in addition to all the other meals in order to reach their daily protein target, unless they are having major digestive issues and cannot process nutrients properly.

 That's our world now.
 We have to look after ourselves, do our research, and "vote with our dollar" by spending our food money wisely.